taken from Fitmetrix.io

 How to identify and fix it?

-In the same way that high temperature (fever) shows infection, cadence at running indicates such mistakes.
-If your cadence is below 180 strides per minute you are pushing off the ground and most likely you have late pull too (otherwise why you keep that foot behind if you do not want an effective push forward?!).
+In the same way that high temperature (fever) shows infection, cadence at running indicates inefficiency issues.
+If your cadence is below 180 strides per minute you are pushing off the ground and most likely you have late pull too (otherwise why you keep that foot behind if you are not aiming for an effective push off?!).

 To fix late pull, there is one way.
-You should gain your propulsive force from gravity.
+You should gain your propulsive force from gravity only.
 Falling forward must become the only source of generating force to move ahead.
 That is what I teach at Progressive Running.